Tobechukwu-Ikenwe/LOXProgramming/README.md

 # Lox - Crafting Interpreters Implementation

 A complete implementation of the **Lox** programming language from Robert Nystrom's [Crafting Interpreters](https://craftinginterpreters.com/) book.
+Please read the book if you have the time 🙏.

 ## Project Structure